gwtproject/gwt-site/src/main/markdown/usingintellij.md

 ## Download IntelliJ<a id="intellij"></a>

-If you do not already have IntelliJ, you may download it from the [IntgelliJ Website](https://www.jetbrains.com/idea/download/).
+If you do not already have IntelliJ, you may download it from the [IntelliJ Website](https://www.jetbrains.com/idea/download/).

 ## Import a Web Application<a id="importing"></a>